Report to Hikers September 2-September 8

 Hike report by Jim

-Warm welcome to Karl and Elisa on their first hike with the group!
+Warm welcome to Melissa, Tom D and Tom D’s canine hiking partner George on their first hike with the group.

 Photos by Leigh Ann